Velocidex/velociraptor-docs/content/blog/2021/2021-10-22-a-closer-look-at-the-winning-entry-in-the-2021-velociraptor-contributor-competition-575c387610af/_index.md

 ![](16AEbbSzNdpNFVHh0VnSEoA.jpeg)

 On Friday October 9 the Velociraptor team crowned the grand prize winner in our 2021 Contributor Competition — unanimously won by Justin Welgemoed.
-His entry, “File Type Detection and Client-Server-Client Workflows” absolutely WOW'ed the judges.
+His entry, “File Type Detection and Client-Server-Client Workflows” absolutely WOWed the judges.
 Want to learn more about Justin’s submission and how it takes Velociraptor to the next level?
 Read below for a deep dive into his work.

 ### 2021 Velociraptor Contributor Competition Entry: